tom-nook/toulbox/posts/what-is-devsecops.md

 - [GolangCI-lint](https://github.com/marketplace/actions/run-golangci-lint)

 Imagine that your project has several contributors to it.
-Each probably small style differences (in GoLang, this is mostly resolved by `go fmt`), however not every programming language has built formatting for itself.
+Each probably has small style differences (in GoLang, this is mostly resolved by `go fmt`), however not every programming language has built formatting for itself.
 Therefore, it may be a good idea to get used to having a Linter within your pipeline because the linter will enforce the same style conventions for anyone that decides to contribute to the project.

-It is vital that for each branch (P.R.) that is **not** the `main` branch, the linter is run.
-In our case, since this is a GoLang based project, we'll use 'golangci-lint', from [Github Marketplace Actions].
+So, It is vital that for each branch (P.R.) that is **not** the `main` branch, the linter is run.
+In our case, since this is a GoLang based project, we'll use `golangci-lint`.
 In general, I've selected projects with the highest amount of stars.
 There should be `linters` available for whichever language you are developing in.

 ```yaml
 ### Above is still the same